astgau2/Dotfiles/README.md

 This is My Daily use setup Based on MangoWm .
-It utilizes End4's Starship, Hyprstellar by xeji0's fastfetch, A lot of Pngs kanged from tsukiyomi fetch, it utilizes MAtugen for theming, Wofi is also Chery picked from Skymebr's Glass-Rice, Rest all is me (basically nthing)
+It utilizes End4's Starship, Hyprstellar by xeji0's fastfetch, A lot of Pngs kanged from tsukiyomi fetch, it utilizes Matugen for theming, Wofi is also Chery picked from Skymebr's Glass-Rice, Rest all is me (basically nthing)
 I have Cherry Picked a lot of the things from all over the internet at this point (: